hvianna/audioMotion.js/docs/configuration.md

 ![config-gradients](img/config-gradients.png)

-Uncheck gradients to remove them from the [Gradients](settings.md#gradients) selection box.
+Uncheck gradients to remove them from the [Gradients](settings.md#gradients) selection box in the Settings panel.

 Move the mouse over a gradient name and click the <img src="img/button-edit-gradient.png" style="vertical-align: middle"> button to clone, edit, delete, or export it (see [**Gradient Editor**](#gradient-editor) below).